padr0/Static-Site/README.md

 ### Building the Site

-To convert Markdown files to HTML:
+To convert Markdown files to HTML and build the site:

 ```bash
 npm run build
 ```

-This will process all Markdown files in the `blog/posts` and `pages` directories and generate corresponding HTML files.
+This will process all Markdown files in the `src/content/blog/posts` and `src/content/pages` directories, generate corresponding HTML files, and copy all assets to the `dist` directory.

 ### Running Locally